wartman/kit.macro/readme.md

 Usage
 -----

 Kit Macros are build around composable `BuildSteps` which can be used to build classes.
-This should help make macros more reusable and help with

 ```haxe
 // in "ObjectBuilder.hx":